-When you consider there is a vast amount of effort involved in making any changes in the rites of the Church you cannot help wondering why the Holy Father, the Sacred Congregation of Rites, the Bishops all over the world, and our own pastors and their assistants have gone to all the trouble connected with the recent restoration of the rites of Holy Week, the restoration that is to be put into effect for the first time this year.
-The answer is given in the official Instruction sent out from Rome-the reason for these changes is to enable the faithful to assist at the rites of Holy Week more easily, more devotedly and more fruitfully.
+When you consider there is a vast amount of effort involved in making any changes in the rites of the Church, you cannot help wondering why the Holy Father, the Sacred Congregation of Rites, the Bishops all over the world, and our own pastors and their assistants have gone to all the trouble connected with the recent restoration of the rite of Holy Week, the restoration that was put into effect for the first time in 1956.
+The answer was given in the official Instruction sent out from Rome-the reason for these changes is to enable the faithful to assist at the rites of Holy Week more easily, more devotedly and more fruitfully.

 But the obvious question then is: What is there about these rites that makes the Church so anxious to have us attend them?
 The Decree announcing the restoration answers "The liturgical rites of Holy Week have not only a special dignity, but a particular sacramental power and efficacy for the nourishment of Christian life, and adequate substitutes for them cannot be found in those devotional exercises commonly called extraliturgical which have been observed in the afternoons of these Three Days."
-This sentence tells us that the Decree for the restoration of the Holy Week rites is the latest step in the great program inaugurated at the beginning of this century by St. Pius X to make available once more to the ordinary laity that "active participation in the Sacred Mysteries and the public and solemn prayer of the Church" which is "the primary and indispensable source of the true Christian spirit" (Pius X:Motu Proprio on Sacred Music).
+This sentence tells us that the Decree for the restoration of the Holy Week rites is the latest step in the great program inaugurated at the beginning of this century by St. Pius X to make available once more to the ordinary laity that "active participation in the Sacred Mysteries and the public and solemn prayer of the Church" which is "the primary and indispensable source of the true Christian spirit" (Pius X: Motu Proprio on Sacred Music).

 The first step in this program was St. Pius X's own decree authorizing early and frequent Communion.
 It is hard for us now to imagine how startling this decree must have been to established ways of thought and habits of piety.
 For centuries Communion had been a very rare occurrence in the lives of the ordinary laity-being received not more than three or four times a year at most.
 Even religious hardly dared to dream of receiving every day.
 And children did not make their First Communion until the age of twelve, or older.
-None of this, of course, was the official teaching of the Church; it was simply longestablished custom.
+None of this, of course, was the official teaching of the Church; it was simply long-established custom.
 St. Pius X was returning to an earlier and far more authentic custom when he authorized frequent and early Communion in which we rejoice today.

-To make the Holy Eucharist, the center and nourishment of Christian life, easily available to all the faithful, our present Holy Father a few years ago issued the Apostolic Constitution Christus Dominus mitigating the Eucharistic fast and authorizing evening Masses.
-Again, during the last decades, permissions had been given to use some vernacular in the administration of certain Sacraments in order to promote "the understanding and devotion of the people."
+To make the Holy Eucharist, the center and nourishment of Christian life, easily available to all the faithful, Pope Pius XII first authorized various mitigations of the Eucharistic fast, and then issued the new and easy regulations now in force.
+He also permitted evening Masses-under certain conditions.
+Again, during the last decades, permission has been given to use some vernacular in the administration of certain Sacraments in order to promote "the understanding and devotion of the people."
 This was given to various countries including our own.

-Now comes the present Decree to make more available and profitable to the faithful the great rites of the central Week of the Church's year.
+And the Decree on Holy Week is to make more available and profitable to the faithful the great rites of the central Week of the Church's year.